mulrooneydesign/trie-tree-typescript/README.md

 ## Todo

-- store new words to a database
+- Store new words to a database
-- update database with new words added by user
+- Update database with new words added by user

 # Copyright

-Dictionary data file is borred from this github file: https://github.com/dwyl/english-words/blob/master/words.txt Copyright information available here: https://github.com/dwyl/english-words/blob/master/
+Dictionary data file is borrowed from this github file: https://github.com/dwyl/english-words/blob/master/words.txt Copyright information available here: https://github.com/dwyl/english-words/blob/master/

-This is not a commerical project.
+This is not a commercial project.